Meet Father Maurice Restivo, CSB

 I made the decision that I would never say no to an appointment.
 I take it seriously that it is God’s will.

-Even by Basilian standards, Father Maurice Restivo, CSB has held a variety of appointments across North and South America including teaching at Detroit Catholic Central High School, serving as the Assistant Academic Dean at the University of St. Thomas, and working as a pastor in Houston and Cali.
+Even by Basilian standards, Father Maurice Restivo, CSB has held a variety of appointments across North and South America including teaching at Detroit Catholic Central High School, serving as the Assistant Academic Dean at the University of St. Thomas, and working as a pastor in Houston, Texas, Windsor, Ontario and Cali, Colombia.

 “I made the decision that I would never say no to an appointment.
 I take it seriously that it is God’s will,” he said.